 Hara massage for meditation

-An additional exercise that compliments the Hara massage is to sit in cross legged fashion on your bed; put both your hands behind your back and rub your lower back up and down, both hands in unison.
+There is an additional exercise that relaxes the lower back.
+Sit in cross legged fashion on your bed, or sit on the side of your bed with your legs hanging down.
+Place both your hands behind your back and rub your lower back up and down, both hands in unison.
 You can do this as slowly or quickly as feels best.
 This relieves stress and stimulates your neural pathways.
-You can also massage your full back by lying on your back in the fetal position and simply wiggling around.
-This is not unlike a bear massaging his own back by rubbing up against a tree.
-Both the Hara massage and back rub techniques complement the simple but effective Yoga exercises recommended in Meditation Handbook.
+Both the hara massage and this simple back rub technique complement the yoga exercises recommended in Meditation Handbook.

 MEDICAL MASSAGE - For an abdominal massage to improve digestion and elimination, watch this helpful YouTube video by Jini Patel Thompson.